OpenSource-XyZerKunG/Minecraft-ServerTool/README.md

 	```sh-session
 	npm run buildtypescript
 	```
-5.  andthen run this command to run the app
+5.  and then run this command to run the app
 	```sh-session
 	npm start
 	```